 What is Artists for Kids Culture?

-AKC gives monetary grants that allow children to sign up for cultural, artistic, musical, educational and sporting activities.
+AKC gives monetary grants that allow children to sign up for cultural, artistic, musical and educational activities.

 AKC maintains close networks with social and community workers, schools and child advocacy groups to understand and meet cultural and creative needs.